cern-eos/eos-charts/eosxd/README.md

 ### What for
 This chart provides the ability to run an EOS Fusex mount in a pod.
-The EOS mount is exposed on the host via a bind mount so that other conatiners (or processes running on the host) can access it.
+The EOS mount is exposed on the host via a bind mount so that other containers (or processes running on the host) can access it.
 The default path on the host is `/eos`.
 The chart deploys EOS Fusex clients as a daemonSet that will run on each host of the cluster or on a subset of nodes identified by custom labels.